JamesThomasEdwards/transform-errors/README.md

 ## Brief -> Approach

 I decided to break up this problem into several functions, 3 parts.
 The first are more of the core functions, that are responsible for taking in the error message and transforming it.
 The second act as iterator for Map & List whose nested structures are to be transformed.
 Lastly, the third also acts as an iterator for Map & List whose nested structures are to be kept; this is determined by the additional arguments (keys) provided.
+I did not use let, const, or var in my functions as requested.
+The only time I used it was to require ImmutableJS, Mocha, and to seperate my functions into different files.
+Please read below for more details.

 ### transform-error-functions -> takes in the error message + key parameters and tansforms the errors
 ### Start with concatenateErrorMessages